satish-annigeri/rcdesign/README.md

 ### Classes
 The following classes have been implemented:

 1. An abstract base class **StressBlock** to represent a stress block.
-A derived class **ConcreteStressBlock** to represent the stress block for concrete in compression under limit state of flexure, derived from the abstract StressBlock class.
+A derived class **ConcreteLSMFlexure** to represent the stress block for concrete in compression under limit state of flexure, derived from the abstract StressBlock class.
-3. A class **Concrete** to represent concrete which consists of a ConcreteStressBlock.
+3. A class **Concrete** to represent concrete which consists of a ConcreteLSMFlexure.
 4. An abstract class **Rebar** to represent reinforcement bars.
 Two derived classes **RebarMS** and **RebarHYSD** to represent mild steel bars and high yield strength deformed bars, respectively.
 5. A class **RebarLayer** to represent a single layer of reinforcement bars, defined as a list of bar diameters and the distance of the centre of the bars from the nearest edge.
 A class **RebarGroup** to represnt a list of layers of reinforcement bars.
 6. An abstract class **ShearReinforcement** to represent shear reinforcement.
 Two derived classes **Stirrups** and **BentupBars** to represent vertical/inclined stirrups and bent up bars, respectively.